lightning-music/liblightning/README.md

 [![Build Status](https://travis-ci.org/lightning/liblightning.svg?branch=master)](https://travis-ci.org/lightning/liblightning)

-It is a very young project, but can already
+Current features:

-* play back audio samples read from disk
+* play back audio samples read from disk using JACK
 * control pitch and gain for each triggered sample
-* export its output to an audio file
+* export to an audio file

 Ideas for the near future are:

 * support opus file format for playback and export
-* expose a sequencer API
+* expose a lua API that supports dynamic code loading (a la ChucK)

 Build
 -----

-**Note** There are helper scripts named `install-*.sh` for installing some of the dependencies, the rest should be available in your distro's package manager.

 Prerequisites: